 Host a dinner party or other award ceremony to recognize the outstanding efforts of your volunteers.
 Hand out printed certificates, awards, and other thank-you gifts, such as a personalized pint glass set or custom Bluetooth® speaker.

 - Send a Thank-You Card

 Whether you send an e-card or send one through snail mail, a personalized thank-you message can go a long way.
-If you plan to send a custom greeting card through the mail, consider including a gift card or other flat, lightweight, and small token of appreciation like a magnet with a message of thanks, phone wallet with your organization’s logo and the name of this year’s initiative, or a printable coaster made from seed paper.
+If you plan to send a custom greeting card through the mail, consider including a gift card or other flat, lightweight, and small token of appreciation like a magnet with a message of thanks or a phone wallet with your organization’s logo and the name of this year’s initiative.
 Want to keep it easy and unexpected with a card that doubles as a gift?
 Send InstaCake Appreciation Cakes in a Card, a card that comes with all the ingredients need to make a mini cake in the microwave inside it, or a chocolate maze card that combines a game with a sweet chocolate treat!

 - Harness the Power of Social Media

 Social media posts which thank volunteers and highlight their projects and efforts are a great way to recognize your volunteer team and serve as a great recruitment tool to encourage others to participate in your cause.
 Post pics of volunteers a in action as well as at your appreciation events with this fun selfie frame.